Skin Rejuvenation, Rosacea, Microderm, Lamprobe, Wrinkle or Hair Reduction

-- Makeup, antiperspirant, other lotions & potions need thoroughly removed before area is treated -They will burn.
+- Makeup, antiperspirant, other lotions & potions need thoroughly removed before the area is treated -They will burn.
 Please shave areas of treatment for any laser sessions.

-- Avoid self-tanning/bronzers, sun exposure, tanning beds, hair chemical services, creams that dye skin for a minimum of 2 weeks prior, during and after course of treatment, and DO NOT WEAR MAKEUP to your appointment or thoroughly cleanse it off, it will burn.
+- Avoid self-tanning/bronzers, sun exposure, tanning beds, hair chemical services, creams that dye skin for a minimum of 2 weeks prior, during and after the course of treatment, and DO NOT WEAR MAKEUP to your appointment or thoroughly cleanse it off, it will burn.

 - After 1st session (especially hair removal), DO NOT USE any other hair removal methods or products on the treated area during the course of treatment, as it will prevent you from achieving your best results; refrain from tweezing, plucking, bleaching, depilatories (Nair) or waxing for two weeks prior each treatment.
 Shave area 2-12 hours PRIOR to your appointment with a NEW razor or electric clippers.